antweiss/antweiss-hugo-src/content/about.md

 # Welcome stranger!

-I'm **Ant Weiss** - an entrepreneur,  software delivery consultant, musician, public speaker, writer and instructor.
+I'm **Ant Weiss** - entrepreneur,  software delivery consultant, musician, public speaker, writer and instructor.

-All this in no particular order and in parallel to being a male human being blessed with the best wife and kids in the world!
+All this in no particular order and in parallel to being a male human being blessed to have a wonderful family and friends!
+Yes, we all get on each other's nerves, but that's what makes it fun!

+{{< figure class="special-img-class" src="https://pbs.twimg.com/profile_images/1176722571888345089/3RNWCvAa_200x200.jpg" title="Me">}}

 I also like to think of myself as a *futurist*, but aren't we all?